 The best way to prevent cavities and tooth decay is to:

 Don’t wait for your cavity to hurt before you visit a dentist.
 Unfortunately, tooth decay may not cause pain or tooth sensitivity.
 It’s extremely possible to have moderate to severe cavities without any discomfort whatsoever.
+To be certain, you need to have your dentist perform x-rays and provide you with proper diagnosis.

 Plan routine oral health exams and cleanings at least once every six months.
 These frequent checkups give your dentist time to intercept cavities while they’re smaller, more affordable to treat, and structurally less invasive to your tooth.
 Ask your dentist about cavity prevention fluoride treatments and recommendations on fluoridated toothpaste.
+If you don't visit the dentist regularly, it's a great time to start!

 Related: Looking to improve your oral hygiene routine?
 Try BetterMouth!

 What do cavities look like?
 Unfortunately, you can’t always see them with your eyes, no matter how hard you’re looking.
 Trust your dentist and your dental X-rays to spot cavities in your teeth, especially when it’s between back molars.
-When in doubt, always get a second opinion instead of ignoring your dentist’s suggestions for filling areas of tooth decay.
+When in doubt, always get a second opinion about your dental care instead of ignoring your dentist’s suggestions for filling areas of tooth decay.
 Just because you can’t see a large black hole in your tooth doesn’t mean a cavity isn’t there!

 Make your inbox smile!